eclipse-archived/ceylon-lang.org/blog/2013-02-26-ceylon-in-the-browser.md

     }

-This function makes use of the native JavaScript API `XMLHttpRequest` to send an asynchronous request to our server, and then interactes with the browser's DOM.
+This function makes use of the native JavaScript API `XMLHttpRequest` to send an asynchronous request to our server, and then interacts with the browser's DOM.
 But how on earth can a statically typed language like Ceylon call a weakly typed language like JavaScript!?